isovector/certainty-by-construction/src/book/4-relations.lagda.md

 ## Unification

-But not every problem we saw when implementing `≤-refl` for the first time can be solved via `subst`.
+But not every problem we saw when implementing `def:≤-refl` for the first time can be solved via `def:subst`.
 Recall our attempt to pattern match on `x≤x` in the
 following:

 ```agda